sangwoomo/ml-resources/README.md

 ## Deep Learning
 Goodfellow et al. is new classic. <br/>
-For CNN (vision) and RNN (NLP), Stanford lectures would be helpful.
+For vision and NLP, Stanford lectures would be helpful.

 ### Textbook
 - Deep Learning (Goodfellow et al.) :sparkles: